Lauren-Mercedes/language-click/README.md

 #### Incorrect Answer Feedback

-On selection of the incorrect answer the answer turns red and the rety button appears.
+On selection of the incorrect answer the answer turns red and the retry button appears.

 ![image of incorrect answer feedback](assets/readme-media/incorrect-answer.png)